adamheaps/documentation-user/legal/terms/enterprise.rst

   that verifies the validity of the Odoo Enterprise Edition usage, as described in :ref:`enterprise_access` ;
-- grant Odoo SA the necessary access to verify the validity of the Odoo Enterprise Edition usage upon request (e.g. if the automatic validation is found to be inoperant for the Customer);
+- grant Odoo SA the necessary access to verify the validity of the Odoo Enterprise Edition usage upon written request (e.g. if the automatic validation is found to be inoperant for the Customer);
-- appoint 1 dedicated Customer contact person for the entire duration of the Agreement;
+- appoint 1 dedicated Customer contact person for the duration of each Term of this Agreement;
-- take all reasonable measures to protect Customer’s files and databases and to ensure Customer’s data is safe and secure, acknowledging that Odoo SA cannot be held liable for any data loss;
+- take all reasonable measures to protect Customer’s files and databases and to ensure Customer’s data is safe and secure, acknowledging that Odoo SA cannot be held liable for any data loss with the exception of Confidential Information as described herein;

 .. _no_soliciting: